Are estimates free? Know When Can You Charge for Estimates

 Free estimates are ideal for small projects that aren't complex, such as painting an entire home or washing windows.
 If you've done similar jobs earlier, you can easily put together estimates for such projects.

+You can choose to charge for the estimate if it's a major project with a team of service techs and detailed designs.
 Therefore, if you are a general contractor in charge of numerous specialties, such as plumbers, electricians, and roofers (for instance), asking fees for estimates is reasonable.

 Advantages of Offering Free Estimates